mjs513/VPythonIMUGui/README.md

       FreeIMU Demo Cube based in Processing

-To work out of the box you will also need the FreeIMU_serial.ino sketch for the Arduino otherwise you will need to modify the code to read and convert the serial stream from the Arduino
+To work out of the box you will also need the FreeIMU_serial.ino sketch for the Arduino otherwise you will need to modify the code to read and convert the serial stream from the Arduino.

+A youtube video is available here (http://youtu.be/pylMfUNIyHA) to see this in action.